 Replicate Primary Site 1 (DC1) to Secondary Site 2 (DC2)

 Replicate Primary Site 1 (DC1) to Secondary Site 3 (DC3)

 If the primary fails, the Secondary Site 2 (DC2) automatically becomes the new primary for Site 3 (DC3).
 Subsequently, when failover occurs, this solution ensures that the primary is switched to the 3rd site.
 If Site 1 ( DC1) fails, replicate the new Primary Site 2(DC1) to the Secondary Site 3 (DC3).
 If the Primary falls back to Site 1 (DC1), Site 3 (DC3) needs to be re-registered to Site 1 (DC1).
 See Automating SAP HANA Multi Target System Replication in a Pacemaker-based cluster on Red Hat Enterprise Linux (RHEL) for more information.

 Support for HANA scale-up deployments is planned for the next release, complementing the current offering of scale-out deployment support for Multi Target Replication.
 Learn more about Red Hat Enterprise Linux for SAP Solutions and how Red Hat’s integrated SAP offerings provide a consistent, reliable and proactive enterprise-grade foundation for your workloads with the latest technologies.

 About the author

-Vivien Wang is an experienced Senior Technical Writer who specializes in the documentation of solutions for Red Hat Enterprise Linux (RHEL) on SAP HANA and SAP Data Intelligence in the partner ecosystem.
+Vivien Wang is an experienced Senior Technical Writer who specializes in the documentation of solutions for Red Hat Enterprise Linux (RHEL) on SAP in the partner ecosystem.
 Prior to joining Red Hat in 2019, she worked at SAP UKI, and as an in-house technical writer for ASUS and Mitsubishi Heavy Industries.
 She holds a master's degree from King's College London.